ab-by/cartoonify/README.md

 This repo contains one of the most popular basic level projects of Machine Learning i.e. Cartoonifier.
-Pre-requisites (in cmd prompt if windows user):

-1.

-                                             pip install python-opencv

-2.

-                                                pip install easygui
-3.
-                                                 pip install imageio
+Major pre-requisites for the same are installation of important packages in the system :
+1. OpenCV 2.
+ImageIO 3.
+EasyGUI

-The code here aims to transform images into cartoon.
+The code here aims here to edit your image into various types.

 It will run a GUI application which allows us to select an image from our file system and then transform it into cartoon.